Sameeksha804/Crop-Recommendation-System/README.md

 # Crop Recommendation System 🌱

-A machine learning-based web application that recommends the most suitable crops to grow based on various soil and climate parameters.
+A machine learning-based web application that recommends the most suitable crops to grow based on various soil and climate parameters

 ## Features 🌟